 Byrne moved to Piccadilly where he continued to work six days a week.
 Admittance for ladies and gentlemen was 2s.
 6d, children and “servants in livery” paid a shilling.
 Vance and Byrne grew wealthy but by 1783 the public were tiring of the Irish Giant.
 His success drew other tall men to London including the Gigantic Twin Knipe brothers born only five miles away from Byrne in Tyrone.
 Another Irishman was advertised as a giant “upwards of Four Inches taller than the noted Burn.”
 Byrne’s problems were compounded by his love of gin and whiskey.
-He was frequently drunk on stage and many performances had to be cancelled.
-Vance was forced to drop the price to a shilling but Byrne’s dissolution continued.
+He was frequently drunk on stage and many performances were cancelled.
+Vance dropped the price to a shilling but Byrne’s dissolution continued.

-One man had no time for Byrne’s scruples.
-That was John Hunter, Surgeon Extraordinary to King George III.
+One man John Hunter, Surgeon Extraordinary to King George III, had no time for Byrne’s scruples.
 Hunter was a pivotal influence on modern surgery and dissected thousands of cadavers he got from “resurrection men” – professional grave robbers.
-When Hunter saw Byrne he coveted his body for science.
+Hunter coveted Byrne’s body for science.
 Byrne was aware of Hunter’s ambition and strove to thwart it in his dying days.
-His instructions were his coffin should be guarded by Irish friends who would arrange to bury him at sea.
-Byrne scraped the last of his savings to the undertaker whom he entrusted to carry out the plan.
+His instructions were his coffin should be guarded by Irish friends who would bury him at sea.
+Byrne scraped the last of his savings to an undertaker to carry out the plan.

 Hunter was determined not to lose out.
 He employed a man named Howison to watch Byrne’s whereabouts at all times from a next door apartment.
 When Byrne died, a newspaper reported he wanted his bones “far out of the reach of the chirurgical fraternity”.
 One reportedly offered a ransom of 800 guineas to the undertakers.
 The offer was turned down but promoters got one last meal ticket out of Byrne as they displayed his enormous coffin for one shilling entry.
 On 6 June, the body was taken aboard a ship to Margate where it would be sunk in “20 fathoms of water” in the English Channel.
 Another boat was chartered and the coffin was tipped into the sea.